 - geography, regional development and European integration

-- geography in public administration (also as external study)
+- geography and demography in state gevernment and self-government (also as external study)

 The department takes an important part in preparing of future teachers in following combinations as well:

 - mathematics - geography

 Scientific activities of the department include basic and applied research as well.
 Few years upon the founding, the workers were mostly devoted to analyses of the regional systems.
 Furthermore, they had concerned to the philosophical and methodological problems of entire geography, modelling issues, landscape creation and preservation issues, urban and rural systems analysis and problems of regional development and integration processes.